jrean/laravel-user-verification/README.md

 ## About

 - [x] Generate and store a verification token for a registered user
-- [x] Send an e-mail with the verification token link
+- [x] Send or queue an e-mail with the verification token link
 - [x] Handle the token verification
 - [x] Set the user as verified
 - [x] Relaunch the process anytime